nodejs/node/doc/api/tls.markdown

 A proxy to the underlying socket's bytesWritten accessor, this will return the total bytes written to the socket, *including the TLS overhead*.

-## Class: tls.CleartextStream
+## Class: tls.TLSSocket

-This is a stream on top of the *Encrypted* stream that makes it possible to read/write an encrypted data as a cleartext data.
+This is a wrapped version of [net.Socket][] that does transparent encryption of written data and all required TLS negotiation.

 This instance implements a duplex [Stream][] interfaces.
 It has all the common stream methods and events.

-A ClearTextStream is the `clear` member of a SecurePair object.

 ### Event: 'secureConnect'

 This event is emitted after a new connection has been successfully handshaked.
 The listener will be called no matter if the server's certificate was authorized or not.
-It is up to the user to test `cleartextStream.authorized` to see if the server certificate was signed by one of the specified CAs.
+It is up to the user to test `tlsSocket.authorized` to see if the server certificate was signed by one of the specified CAs.
-If `cleartextStream.authorized === false` then the error can be found in `cleartextStream.authorizationError`.
-Also if NPN was used - you can check `cleartextStream.npnProtocol` for negotiated protocol.
+If `tlsSocket.authorized === false` then the error can be found in `tlsSocket.authorizationError`.
+Also if NPN was used - you can check `tlsSocket.npnProtocol` for negotiated protocol.

-### cleartextStream.authorized
+### tlsSocket.authorized

 A boolean that is `true` if the peer certificate was signed by one of the specified CAs, otherwise `false`

-### cleartextStream.authorizationError
+### tlsSocket.authorizationError

 The reason why the peer's certificate has not been verified.
-This property becomes available only when `cleartextStream.authorized === false`.
+This property becomes available only when `tlsSocket.authorized === false`.

-### cleartextStream.getPeerCertificate()
+### tlsSocket.getPeerCertificate()

 Returns an object representing the peer's certificate.
 The returned object has some properties corresponding to the field of the certificate.